 From there it’s an easy walk to Routeburn Flats Hut.
 It’s actually a slight detour from the main track, but I’d recommend checking it out even if you’re not staying there.
-It’s the most open part of the track thus far and provides some great valley views.
+It’s the most open part of the track thus far and provides some stunning valley views.

 Routeburn Flats Hut to Routeburn Falls Hut

 It’ll take most people around two hours to reach Routeburn Flats Hut, and from there it’s another hour or so up the hill to Routeburn Falls Hut.
 This is the hut that most people will stay at if doing the Routeburn Track in three days.
 This is the first proper uphill section so take it slow if you’re struggling with a heavy bag.
 There are occasional views on this part of the track, and close to the top there’s a slip / clearing where you’ll get an amazing view of the valley below.

 This marks the end of the first day for most people, but if you’re there early you’ll want to explore a bit.
 The hut itself is in a nice location with a view down to the valley.
 Head up the track for another few minutes and you’ll see Routeburn Falls, a sprawling set of cascades crashing down the hill.

 John, the hut warden, told us of another viewpoint above the valley but we ran out of time (and energy) to visit it.
 We spent about 45 minutes up by the waterfall and then returned to the hut to cook our dinner for the night.
 Day one of the Routeburn Track was a success and pretty easy for a Great Walk – day two would be tougher though!

 Can You Do This as a Day Walk?